radiant-rstats/radiant.model/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have addressed an issue connected to R 4.2 and higher where gsub("[\x80-\xFF]", "", text) is no longer valid.
+In this version I have update the approach the approach to deal with the change in R 4.2 and higher where gsub("[\x80-\xFF]", "", text) is no longer valid.
 See NEWS.md.

+This resubmission is only 2 weeks after the last submission.
+The urgency is due to students starting classes in the coming week.
+My apologies.

 ## Test environments